Organizational Communication

 (3) sense of self respect versus

-B. Your organizational specific self concept (the role/persona you adopt at work)
+B. Your organizational specific self concept (the role/persona you adopt at work - mostly public face.)

-New employees will receive messages confirming and denying self-concepts)
+New employees will receive messages confirming and denying elements of their self-concepts.

 Stage II.
 Encounter ("It feels odd here."
 Ask questions!)